romkatv/powerlevel10k/README.md

 Yes, [zsh-theme-powerlevel10k-git](https://aur.archlinux.org/packages/zsh-theme-powerlevel10k-git/).
 This package is owned by an unaffiliated volunteer.

-### How do I use Powerlevel10k with zplug, prezto, oh-my-zsh, antigen, somethingelse?
+### I cannot make Powerlevel10k work with my plugin manager.
+Help!

-If you have to ask, then the easiest way is to disable the current theme (so that you end up with no theme) and then install Powerlevel10k the usual way.
+If the [installation instructions](#installation) didn't work for you, try disabling your current theme (so that you end up with no theme) and then installing Powerlevel10k manually.

 1. Disable the current theme in your framework / plugin manager.